Thinking about Graduate School?

 while you were at NKU, you may find that your kids are 10 years

 younger than your classmates!
-If you are female and interested in
+Navigating an academic career and

 How to Choose a Graduate Program